 Criteria JORC Code explanation Commentary Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-Reverse Circulation drilling with a standard tube, Remet 5 1⁄2 inch Hard Face (face-sampling) button drilling bit Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+Reverse Circulation drilling with a standard tube, Remet 5 $\frac{1}{2}$ inch Hard Face (face-sampling) button drilling bit.
+Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Method of recording and assessing chip samples was on a hand held Motion F5te Tablet PC using a set of standard templates supplied by Maxwell Geoservices, Perth (Maxwell).
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 The measures taken to maximize sample recovery are through a cyclone and a 3 tier riffle splitter.
-This method ensures maximum sample recovery and an unbiased representative sample to be assayed Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-No relationship is known to exist between sample recovery and grade, and no sample bias may have occurred due to preferential loss/gain of any fine/coarse material Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
+This method ensures maximum sample recovery and an unbiased representative sample to be assayed. , , , , , No relationship is known to exist between sample recovery and grade, and no sample bias may have occurred due to preferential loss/gain of any fine/coarse material.
+Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Chip samples have been geologically logged to a level of detail to support appropriate future Mineral Resource estimations.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 Logging is quantitative.
-Chip samples are photographed in dry form The total length and percentage of the relevant intersections logged.
-All holes are logged in full
+Chip samples are photographed in dry form.
+The total length and percentage of the relevant intersections logged.
+All holes are logged in full.

-Criteria JORC Code explanation Commentary Sub-sampling techniques and If core, whether cut or sawn and whether quarter, half or all core taken.
-No core has been drilled sample preparation If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
-The sub-sampling technique is with a 3 tier riffle splitter, and sampled dry For all sample types, the nature, quality and appropriateness of the sample preparation technique.
+Criteria IOBC Code evaluation Commontany Sub-sampling techniques JORC Code explanation If core, whether cut or sawn and whether quarter, half or all core taken.
+No core has been drilled. and sample preparation If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
+The sub-sampling technique uses a 3 tier riffle splitter and is sampled dry.
+For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Sample preparation is completed at SGS Laboratories, Ouagadougou, Burkina Faso.
 All preparation equipment is flushed with barren material prior to the commencement of sample preparation.
-The entire sample is dried, crushed to a nominal 2mm using a Jaw Crusher, and pulverised (85- 90% passing 75 micron size fraction) using LM5 grinding mills.
-A 250 gram split is retained for fire assay with AAS finish to 1ppb detection limit.
-The remainder is returned and stored at Cardinal's Bolgatanga premises Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
-Quality control procedures adopted for all sub-sampling stages to maximize representivilty of samples uses commercial certified reference material (CRM) for standards Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-halfsampling.
-The measures taken to ensure that the sampling is representative of the in situ material collected is to insert duplicates at every 20 th sample.
-Approximately 3kg samples from the splitter are retained from each sample and stored on the company's premises for possible re-assay Whether sample sizes are appropriate to the grain size of the material being sampled.
-The sample sizes are considered appropriate to give an accurate indication of gold mineralisation
+The entire sample is dried, crushed to a nominal 2mm using a Jaw Crusher, and pulverised (85-90% passing 75 micron size fraction) using LM5 grinding mills.
+A 250 gram split is retained for fire assay with AAS finish to 10ppb detection limit.
+The remainder is returned and stored at Cardinal's Bolgatanga premises.
+Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
+Quality control procedures adopted for all sub-sampling stages to maximize representivilty of samples uses commercial certified reference material (CRM) for standards. , , , The measures taken to ensure that the sampling is representative of the insitu material collected is to insert duplicates at every 22nd sample.
+Approximately 3kg samples from the splitter are retained from each sample and stored on the company's premises in Bolgatanga for possible re-assay.
+Whether sample sizes are appropriate to the grain size of the material being sampled.
+The sample sizes are considered appropriate to give an accurate indication of gold mineralisation.